Robust Laughter Detection for Wearable Wellbeing Sensing

 This paper presents a new method for Long Short-Term Memory Recurrent Neural Network (LSTM) based speech overlap detection.
 To this end, speech overlap data is created artificially by mixing large amounts of speech utterances.
 Our elaborate training strategies and presented network structures demonstrate performance surpassing the considered state-of-the-art overlap detectors.
 Thereby we target the full ternary task of non-speech, speech, and overlap detection.
 Furthermore, speakers’ gender is recognised, as the first successful combination of this kind within one model.

-This paper was accepted at AES Semantic audio conference 2017.
+This paper was accepted at AES Semantic audio conference 2017 and published in the conference proceedings.

 Combined Speech Activity and Speaker Overlap Detection with GPU Accelerated Long Short-Term Memory Recurrent Neural Networks